Nonac/PIMS/Report/System_design/README.md

 As mentioned above, the desktop back-end acts as a controller between web app and the barriers, so the following points are required in the design:

 1. Subscribe and retrieve customers' and their vehicles' registration information from MQTT (published by web app).
-2. Parse the messages from MQTT, separate them into specific topics (e.g. customer registration, vehicle registration, customer account top-up etc) and store them on the local hard drive as JSON files.
+2. Parse the messages from MQTT, separate them into specific topics (e.g. customer registration, vehicle registration, customer account top-up etc.) and store them on the local hard drive as JSON files.
 3. Pack up the locally stored data and publish them onto MQTT as per web app's request.
-4. Subscribe and retrieve customers' entry/exit request at the parking lot from MQTT (published by M5Stack).
+4. Subscribe and retrieve drivers' entry/exit request at the parking lot from MQTT (published by M5Stack).
 5. Parse the messages from MQTT, separate them into specific topics, namely the entry request and exit request, and store them on the local hard drive as JSON files.
 Note that when the car enters the parking lot, the type "in" JSON file is generated, but it should be replaced by type "out" JSON file once the car leaves, because the "out" JSON file covers more information (the time on exit).
 6. Send receipt to web app or M5Stack via MQTT after receiving their messages.
 7. After receiving the entry request, the controller determines whether the Bluetooth address with the highest signal strength corresponds to a registered car.
 If not, it continues to search for a Bluetooth address with a slightly weaker signal strength until it finds a registered car.
-8. The entry and exit requests and the customer's essential information are logically processed and saved on the desktop.
+8. The entry and exit requests and the customer/driver's essential information are logically processed and saved on the desktop.
 The saved files should be updated promptly.
 9. When the car enters or exits the parking lot, the controller must send a message to the M5Stack to control the barrier's behaviour.
 After the barrier lifts, a 5-second pause is required to give the car the time to pass through.
 After 5 seconds, the controller should send another message to close the barrier.
 10. Send control commands to the barrier, as per managers' requests.
 The post-desktop API should provide the feature to send barrier manipulation request to the barrier via MQTT.
 11. To provide all the data to be fetched and thus make a software back-end API, it is also the underlying arithmetic that the software should be implemented at the desktop app runtime.
 Various interfaces are provided for other functions.